peter/apn_client/README.md

 * Broadcasting of notifications to a large number of devices in a reliable fashion
 * Dealing with errors (via the enhanced format Apple protocol) when sending notifications
-* Reading from the Apple Feedback Service to avoid sending to devices with uninstalled applications

 ## Usage